 Conservation Permit Card

 The Conservation Permit Card allows multiple permits to be carried on a single plastic card (except deer and turkey permits, the Federal Duck Stamp, Daily Trout Tags, the White River Border Lakes Permit, and reciprocal privileges with other states).
 As new permits are purchased, they will be loaded automatically onto the card.
 Both the Conservation Permit Card and Heritage Card serve as proof of hunter-education certification when printed with a hunter-education number.
-Conservation Permit Card and Heritage Card owners receive a 15 percent discount on selected retail merchandise and nursery stock sold at Conservation Department facilities.

 The Conservation Permit Card will gradually replace existing Heritage Cards.
 Those with a current Heritage Card may purchase a Conservation Permit Card for $2 if they want to carry their permits in card format.
 Lost Heritage Cards will also be replaced with the Conservation Permit Card for a $2 fee.
 Note: The Heritage Card is not a permit.